Local referendum: Direct democracy and its forms

 The basis for holding referendums is the Charter of Fundamental Rights and Freedoms, which guarantees the right of citizens to participate in the administration of public affairs directly or by freely electing representatives.
 Referendums are thus a valuable tool that allows citizens to influence public life and decide on key issues affecting their lives and future.

 Referendums can also take place at different levels, namely national, regional and local.
 At the constitutional level, it is theoretically possible to hold referendums on national issues in the country.
-However, no draft law on general referendum has been finally approved yet.
+However, no bill on general referendum has been finally approved yet.
+Also, to date, the only national referendum remains the vote on the Czech Republic’s accession to the European Union.

 Local referendums allow residents of a particular municipality to decide on local issues.
-The referendum must be supported by a minimum number of signatures from citizens, and the result is binding if a certain percentage of participation and yes votes is met.
+The referendum must be supported by a minimum number of signatures from citizens, and the result is binding if a certain percentage of participation and votes in favour is met.

-Another form of referendum is the regional referendum, which allows the residents of the region to vote on issues that fall within the independent competence of the region.
+Another form is regional referendums, which allow residents of a region to vote on issues that fall within the region’s independent jurisdiction.
 For a county referendum to be valid, a certain turnout and a minimum number of votes are also required for a binding decision.

 How does the local referendum work?